sections in the article

 The Elastic Data Model, previously known as the Marketing Model, is the foundation of your PIM solution.
 When you start implementing your PIM project, you will start building your data model with your partner.
 Before implementing a data model, we recommend that you get familiar with its different parts.

-You can use notifications to let yourself or someone else know that it's time to perform a task in the system.
+You can use notifications to let yourself or someone else knows that it's time to perform a task in the system.

 PIM stands for Product Information Management.